julianmendez/jcel/README.md

 * **jcel-distribution** : module to create the release, a single ZIP file

+### Algorithm

+* translate OWL API axioms into jcel axioms, which are composed by integer numbers
+* detect the expressivity used in the axioms
+* apply normalization rules to the set of axioms, producing a set of normalized axioms and auxiliary entities if necessary
+* saturate the set of normalized axioms with deduced object property axioms
+* create an extended ontonlogy based on the set of normalized axioms
+* apply the completion rules while there is some change in the affected sets
+* remove the auxiliary entities
+* build a graph containing direct subsumers (parents), direct subsumees (children) and equivalents
+* create OWL API data structures based on the jcel's integer representation

+### Package dependencies

+If we consider each package as a node, and each dependency between two packages as a directed edge, the structure of package dependency should be a directed acyclic graph (DAG).
+The packages should only make public those classes that are or could be used by another package preserving the DAG structure.

 ## Example

 This [file](http://julianmendez.github.io/jcel/data/start-jcel.sh.txt) is an example of how to start jcel.